oniani/oniani.github.io/content/projects/index.md

 ### Ongoing Projects

-- A project that seeks to provide students a way to share their experiences abroad.
+- [A project that seeks to provide students a way to share their experiences abroad.][luther_navigator]
-- A tiny machine learning library using the reverse mode automatic differentiation.
+- [A minimal machine learning library using the reverse mode automatic differentiation.][miniml]
 - A build system (cross-platform rewrite of [b][b], with better parsing and more options).
 - A tiny interpreted language written in Haskell (a significant portion of it